 Each fall, the following flu vaccine types are available at Cornell Health, and at our flu vaccine clinics offered in partnership with Wegmans Pharmacy.

 When you get a flu shot, inactivated (killed) influenza vaccine is injected by needle, typically into your arm muscle.
 After vaccination, the antibodies that develop within two weeks will protect you for up to a year.

 Side-effects can include soreness, redness or swelling where the shot was given, low-grade fever, aches, and nausea.
 Getting a flu shot cannot give you the flu.

 NOTE: Some inactivated influenza vaccine contains a preservative called thimerosal, which has shown to be safe in vaccines.

 Aging can decrease the body's ability to have a good immune response after getting a flu vaccine.
-Fluzone High-Dose is a higher antigen flu shot designed to give people aged 65 years or older a better immune response, and therefore, better protection against flu than the regular dose flu shot.
+The senior flu shots are designed to give people aged 65 years or older a better immune response, and therefore, better protection against flu than the regular dose flu shot.

-The effectiveness of high-dose flu vaccine in comparison with regular-dose vaccine is still being studied.
-If you have questions about whether Fluzone High-Dose is right for you, please talk with your primary care provider.
+The effectiveness of the senior flu vaccine in comparison with regular-dose vaccine is still being studied.
+If you have questions about whether a senior dose flu shot is right for you, please talk with your primary care provider.